 - Constructive Lyapunov Functions via Topology-Preserving Neural Networks

-- Advanced Topology-Preserving Neural Networks — the empirical realisation of the above bounds.
+- Advanced Topology-Preserving Neural Networks — a 2025 draft that claimed the empirical realisation of these bounds; superseded by the audit (see its status banner).

 Related